 During these uncertain times, we hope you're able to explore the nature around you however possible, whether that's walking to a nearby park, observing the birds outside your window, or looking for spiders under your couch.
 Help celebrate California's biodiversity by taking a closer look at nearby nature and documenting your finds on iNaturalist!

-On Friday, April 24th, we are teaming up with the California Natural Resources Agency to celebrate Earth Day with a neighborhood nature bioblitz (socially distant).
+September 5-13, we are teaming up with the California Natural Resources Agency to celebrate California Biodiversity Day by enlisting ALL Californians in making and sharing nature observations!
 Download the iNaturalist app and take photos to document the nature around you!

 1. Follow all local laws and respect park closures and physical distancing rules.